Thomas Cook collapses after creditors resist Fosun rescue plan

 Fosun, which also owns the Club Med resort chain and Canadian circus company Cirque du Soleil and has a kids' club joint venture with toy company Mattel, first bought into Thomas Cook in 2015.
 The two have a joint venture travel agency in China.

-While a number of other acquisitive private Chinese conglomerates including HNA Group and Anbang Insurance have turned from buying foreign companies to selling off assets, Fosun has remained an active purchaser in sectors ranging from finance to pharmaceuticals.
+While Beijing has forced a number of other acquisitive private Chinese conglomerates including HNA Group and Anbang Insurance to turn from buying foreign companies to selling off assets, Fosun has remained an active purchaser in sectors ranging from finance to pharmaceuticals.
 It recently bought into Tickled Media, a Singaporean online parenting information platform.